rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 + Beat the eggs first or they will combine badly.
 + Mix the wet and dry ingredients in separate bowls, then combine thoroughly.
 + Smash the bananas in AFTER everything else has been mixed.
-+ Grease a 9x5 loaf pan and bake for 350F for ~70 minutes (or until a toothpick comes out clean).
++ Grease a 9x5 loaf pan and bake at 350F for ~70 minutes (or until a toothpick comes out clean).
 If you use more sugar than me, you will need to bake for less time.
 + Let cool, then put it in the fridge and do not think about it for at least 12 hours.
 Extra yummy if you warm it up a bit when serving.

 ### Notes